Sea Cadets (United Kingdom)

-The Sea Cadet Corps is a national youth charity, working with 15,000 young people between 10 and 18 years old across the UK.
-It has over 400 units across England, Scotland, Wales, Northern Ireland, Malta and Bermuda all run by 9,000 volunteers.
-Cadets follow a similar ethos, training plan, and rank structure, to the Royal Navy, and are recognised by the UK Ministry of Defence.
+The Sea Cadet Corps is a national youth charity operating in England, Scotland, Wales, Northern Ireland, Malta and Bermuda.
+Cadets follow an ethos, training plan and rank structure similar to that of the Royal Navy, and are recognised by the UK Ministry of Defence.

 History

-In 1854 a Vicar in Whitstable, Kent, returning from the Crimean War noticed many local orphans on the street, he set up an orphanage encouraging sailors to form a group to help them.
-This led to multiple other orphanages being set up across the country.
-Back then the organisation was known as the Naval Lads' Brigade with sailors teaching orphans nautical skills to help them find careers in the future.

-Gaining recognition, in 1899 Queen Victoria presented £10 (around £1,000 today) to the Windsor Unit to purchase uniforms.
+In 1854, a vicar in Whitstable, Kent returned from the Crimean War and founded an orphanage where sailors taught nautical skills to prepare orphans for future careers.
+Multiple similar orphanages were founded across the country, and the organisation became known as the Naval Lads' Brigade.
+In 1899 Queen Victoria presented £10 (around £1,000 today) to the Windsor Unit to purchase uniforms.

-The Navy League in 1910 sponsored a small number of units as the Navy League Boys' Naval Brigade.

-In 1919 the name Navy League Sea Cadet Corps was adopted.

-Lord Nuffield in 1937 donated £50,000 to fund an expansion of the Corps.
+In 1910, the Navy League sponsored a small number of units as the Navy League Boys' Naval Brigade, and in 1919 the organisation adopted the name Navy League Sea Cadet Corps.
+Lord Nuffield donated £50,000 in 1937 to fund an expansion of the Corps.

-By the outbreak of World War II, there were 100 Units across the UK with more than 10,000 Cadets.

 King George VI became the Admiral of the Corps in 1942 and the name was changed to the Sea Cadet Corps.
-The Girls Naval Training Corps was formed as well (later renamed Girls Nautical Training Corps in 1950).
-The Sea Cadets had approximately 400 Units and 50,000 Cadets.

-In 1952 Queen Elizabeth II became the Patron of the Sea Cadets.
+The Sea Cadets had approximately 400 units and 50,000 Cadets.
+The Girls Naval Training Corps was also formed (later renamed Girls Nautical Training Corps in 1950).
+Queen Elizabeth II became the Patron of the Sea Cadets in 1952.
 In 1955 the Sea Cadet Council agreed to the formation of the Marine Cadet Section.
 The Girls Nautical Training Corps became affiliated with the Sea Cadet Corps in 1963.
+The Royal Naval Association began planning the first British colonial unit in Bermuda in 1964, with TS Bermuda formed on 12 January 1966.
+Located at Admiralty House, Bermuda, it was followed by two further units (TS Venture at the former Roman Catholic chapel of the Royal Naval Dockyard, Bermuda and TS Admiral Somers at Convict Bay, St. George's, another former Admiralty property).

-On the 31st of March 1980, the Ministry of Defence approved the admission of girls into the Sea Cadet Corps.
-The integration of girls into the Sea Cadet Corps was successful and because of this, in 1992, the Girls Nautical Training Corps ceased to exist.
+On 31 March 1980 the Ministry of Defence approved the admission of girls into the Sea Cadet Corps.
+The successful integration of girls into the Sea Cadet Corps led to the dissolution of the Girls Nautical Training Corps in 1992.